sebsauvage/Shaarli/doc/md/dev/Development.md

 ### Documentation

 [mkdocs](https://www.mkdocs.org/) is used to convert markdown documentation to HTML pages.
 The [public documentation](https://shaarli.readthedocs.io/en/master/) website is rendered and hosted by [readthedocs.org](https://readthedocs.org/).
 A copy of the documentation is also included in prebuilt [release archives](https://github.com/shaarli/Shaarli/releases) (`doc/html/` path in your Shaarli installation).
-To generate the HTML documentation locally, install a recent version of Python `setuptools` and run    `make doc`.
+To generate the HTML documentation locally, install a recent version of Python `setuptools` and run the `make doc`.

 ## Static analysis